-Bicycles do not provide as much protection for riders as cars and other larger vehicles do.
+Bicycles do not provide as much protection for riders as cars and other larger vehicles do, yet there are more and more cyclists on the road.
+Cycling is a great health benefit and a convenient way to move about the city.
 For this reason, the injuries sustained in bicycle accidents tend to be more severe.
 If you or a loved one was involved in a bicycle accident caused by someone else, you may be able to sue for damages, depending on the specifics of the case.

 Bicycle Accident Statistics

 Bicycle accidents are all too common in the United States.
 In fact:

 - In 2014, bicycle accidents claimed the lives of more than 700 people in the United States.